Quantum-Software-Development/Optimization-Simulation-MathModeling-LinearProgramming/README.md

 <br>

-///////////////🚛🚛🚛🚑🚑🚑🚒🚒🚒/////// UNDER CONSTRUCTION//////

 ## [Transportation Problem Solution]():

 ### [**Problem Statement**]()

-#### Determine the optimal solution for the transportation problem using the transportation algorithm, starting from the initial basic feasible solution obtained by the Northwest Corner Method.
+### Determine the optimal solution for the transportation problem using the transportation algorithm, starting from the initial basic feasible solution obtained by the Northwest Corner Method.